 The Odonata Central Website

 Odonata Central is place where you can keep track of all your observations, photos and specimens and manage all your personal lists, all while contributing to citizen science.
 There is an extensive database of odonate observations you can explore.
 There are many map types and many ways to view and filter data.
 Explore species lists for any location with early and late flight dates.
 Download any data set to a spreadsheet for further analysis. iNaturalist sightings are now included on maps and you can import observations directly from iNaturalist.

-Love the new Odonata Central?
+Love Odonata Central?
 Please consider supporting the further development of Odonata Central with a tax-deductible donation to Birds in the Hand Software so that we can keep adding new features.

 The Odonata Central phone app allows you to easily enter complete checklists into Odonata Central from your phone.
 Available for both IOS and Android and supporting English, Spanish, Portuguese and French.
 Search for it in either the Apple or Google Store.